weaviate/weaviate/README.md

 _GraphQL - RESTful - vector search engine - vector database - neural search engine - semantic search - HNSW - deep search - machine learning - kNN_

+## Features

+Weaviate makes it easy to use state-of-the-art AI models while giving you the scalability, ease of use, safety and cost-effectiveness of a purpose-built vector database.
+Most notably:

+* **Fast queries**<br>
+   Weaviate typically performs a 10-NN neighbor search out of millions of objects in considerably less than 100ms.

+* **Any media type with Weaviate Modules**<br>
+  Use State-of-the-Art AI model inference (e.g. Transformers) for Text, Images, etc. at search and query time to let Weaviate manage the process of vectorizing your data for your - or import your own vectors.

+* **Combine vector and scalar search**<br>
+  Weaviate allows for efficient combined vector and scalar searches, e.g “articles related to the COVID 19 pandemic published within the past 7 days”.
+Weaviate stores both your objects and the vectors and make sure the retrieval of both is always efficient.
+There is no need for a third party object storage.

+* **Real-time and persistent**<br>
+Weaviate let’s you search through your data even if it’s currently being imported or updated.
+In addition, every write is written to a Write-Ahead-Log (WAL) for immediately persisted writes - even when a crash occurs.

+* **Horizontal Scalability**<br>
+  Scale Weaviate for your exact needs, e.g. High-Availability, maximum ingestion, largest possible dataset size, maximum queries per second, etc. (Currently under development, ETA Fall 2021)

+* **Cost-Effectiveness**<br>
+  Very large datasets do not need to be kept entirely in memory in Weaviate.
+At the same time available memory can be used to increase the speed of queries.
+This allows for a conscious speed/cost trade-off to suit every use case.

+* **Graph-like connections between objects**<br>
+  Make arbitrary connections between your objects in a graph-like fashion to resemble real-life connections between your data points.
+Traverse those connections using GraphQL.

 ## Documentation

 You can find detailed documentation in the [developers section of our website](https://www.semi.technology/developers/weaviate/current/) or directly go to one of the docs using the links in the list below.